 Key actions: Nourishes Blood.
 Tonifies Kidney and Liver Yin.
 Regulates the menstrual cycle.

-Dang Gui Di Huang Yin is a 7-ingredient Chinese Medicine formula with Dong Quai (Dang Gui) and Prepared Rehmannia (Shu Di huang) as principal ingredients.
+Dang Gui Di Huang Yin is a 7-ingredient Chinese Medicine formula.
 Invented in 1640 AD, it belongs to the category of formulas that tonify Blood.

 Source date: 1180 AD